svetlichnyi-ns/Project-4-sem/README.md

 7) Monte-Carlo method;
 8) Viete's formula.

 Before running a project, you should install the SFML library.
 For example, on Linux you should write the following:  sudo apt-get install libsfml-dev
+Then clone this repository to create a local copy on your computer: git clone https://github.com/svetlichnyi-ns/Project-4-sem
 So as to run a project, enter the following to the console:
 make
 ./project
-If you're willing to delete object files and executable file, enter: make clean
+If you're willing to delete object files and an executable file, enter:
+make clean